-The Experiment: In this experiment were going to explore the use of a 1:64 matching network on the End Fed Long Wire Antenna.
+The Experiment: In this experiment were going to explore the use of a 1:64 Matching Auto Transformer on the End Fed Long Wire Antenna.
 I have read a lot of post on the internet regarding the great performance off a End Fed Long Wire Antenna of with a 1:50 / 1:64 matching network.
-So in this experiment will build a 80-40-20-15-10 meter End Fed Long Wire Antenna with a 1:64 matching network from the documentation available on the internet (See Reference Links: PA3HHO End-Fed Antenna).
+So in this experiment will build a 80-40-20-15-10 meter End Fed Long Wire Antenna with a 1:64 Matching Auto Transformer from the documentation available on the internet (See Reference Links: PA3HHO End-Fed Antenna).

-Photo: End-Fed Long-wire antenna up 5-6 feet (See the 1:64 balun hooked to the fence)
+Photo: End-Fed Long-wire antenna up 5-6 feet (See the 1:64 Matching Auto Transformer hooked to the fence)

 1. AWG 14 Gauge Wire (100 feet)

 2. # 18 – 20 enameled wire (4 feet)

 4. SO-239 Female (1)